NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 For example, light bouncing diffusely off a surface picks up the color of that surface and reflects the colored light onto other nearby surfaces, also known as color bleed.
 Diffuse bounces are infinite, but Lumen Scene only covers 200 meters (m) from the camera position (when using software ray tracing).
-For the fullest potential of Lumen, it is recommended to use hardware-accelerated ray tracing, but this raises a question whether Lumen's success lies with its software innovation or purely from the utilization of a new feature provided by the latest hardware.
+For the fullest potential of Lumen, it is recommended to use hardware-accelerated ray tracing, but this raises a question whether Lumen's success lies with its software innovation or purely from the utilization of new features provided by the latest hardware of graphics cards.
-The same goes for Path Tracer.

 Nanite is a Level Of Detail (LOD) system.
 "A Nanite mesh is still essentially a triangle mesh at its core with a lot of level of detail and compression applied to its data."
 [41]
 Nanite can handle orders of magnitude more triangles and instances than is possible for traditionally rendered geometry.
 When mesh is first imported into a scene, it is analyzed and broken down into hierarchical clusters of triangle groups.
-This technique that might be similar to the Binary Space Partitioning.
+This technique that might be similar to Binary Space Partitioning.
 "During rendering clusters are swapped on the fly at varying levels of detail based on the camera view and connect perfectly without cracks to neighboring clusters within the same object."
 [41] Data is streamed in on demand so that only visible detail needs to reside in memory.
 Nanite runs in its own rendering pass that completely bypasses traditional draw calls.
-My suspicion is that this process is similar to regular batching but with more complexity.
+My suspicion is that this process is similar to regular batching but with some extra complexity.
-Overall, this addition to an engine is allows to build extremely complex open worlds with astonishing amount of details.
+Overall, this addition to an engine allows to build extremely complex open worlds with astonishing amount of details.
 Filming industry can abuse Nanite by importing high fidelity art sources like ZBrush sculpts and photogrammetry scans.
 Although it is good for complex meshes when doing cinematography, there are struggles with rendering a game at 60 FPS, in which case a manual optimization of LODs is preferred over relying on automatic LODs from Nanite.
 [42]

 Virtual Shadow Maps (VSM) is a shadow mapping method used to deliver consistent, high-resolution shadowing.
 They need to exist in order to match highly detailed Nanite geometry.
-The goal is to replace many stationary lights with a single, unified path.
+Their goal is to replace many stationary lights with a single, unified path.
-At the core they are regular shadow maps but with a high resolution (16k x 16k pixels) However, in order to keep performance high at reasonable memory cost, VSMs are split into Pages (small tiles) that are 128x128 each.
+At the core they are regular shadow maps but with high resolution (16k x 16k pixels).
+However, in order to keep performance high at reasonable memory cost, VSMs are split into Pages (small tiles) that are 128x128 each.
 Pages are allocated and rendered only as needed to shade on-screen pixels based on an analysis of the depth buffer.
 The pages are cached between frames unless they are invalidated by moving objects or light, which further improves performance.
 [41]